 With VoiceOver turned on, touch the display in different places to hear the names of icons or text snippets.

 To effectively use the Apple VoiceOver screen reader on the iPhone or iPad, you must learn how to move around or navigate the text or apps installed on your device.
-There is a built-in tutorial, and you can also access to practice navigating a smartphone.
+There is a built-in tutorial, and you can also access VOStarter to practice navigating a smartphone.

 iOS Gestures